 ‘Gas leaks’ has the number of publicly reported gas leaks in mains, mains or meters that require corrective works per year.

-‘Gas Retailer’ means a person who is the holder of a licence under the Gas Supply Act 2001 (Vic) authorising the sale of gas by retail or a person who is the holder of a supplier’s authorisation under the Gas Supply Act 1996 (NSW) or a retailer authorisation issued under the National Energy Retail Law in respect of the sale of gas.
+‘Gas Retailer’ means a person who is the holder of a licence under the Gas Supply Act 2001 (Vic) authorising the sale of gas by retail or a retailer authorisation issued under the National Energy Retail Law in respect of the sale of gas.

 ‘General Terms and Conditions’ or ‘Terms and Conditions’ has the meaning given to it in Section 6.1.